amab8901/perf-book/src/build-configuration.md

 This can have a large effect, especially if the compiler finds vectorization opportunities in your code.

-As of July 2022, on M1 Macs there is an [issue] where using `-C target-cpu=native` doesn't detect all the CPU features.
-You need to use `-C target-cpu=apple-m1` instead.

 [issue]: https://github.com/rust-lang/rust/issues/93889

 If you are unsure whether `-C target-cpu=native` is working optimally, compare